 Punas Rich corner notched biface

-Yet another find spot site, this biface was found in an area threaded by caribou paths and is the place where spring migrating caribou cross the low lands close to the lake before climbing out of the Kamestastin crater onto the barren highlands above.
-The biface may be from the Point Revenge, Recent Indians.
+Yet another findspot site, this biface was found in an area threaded by caribou paths and is the place where spring migrating caribou cross the low lands close to the lake before climbing out of the Kamestastin crater onto the barren highlands above.
+The biface may be from the Point Revenge, Recent Period.